SAS Institute. The Power to Know

 Base Procedures That Are Enhanced for In-Database Processing

-In the second maintenance release for SAS 9.2, Base SAS procedures have been enhanced so they can process data inside the Teradata Enterprise Data Warehouse (EDW).
+In the third maintenance release for SAS 9.2, Base SAS procedures have been enhanced so they can process data inside the Teradata Enterprise Data Warehouse (EDW), DB2 under UNIX, and Oracle.
 The in-database procedures are used to generate more sophisticated queries that allow the aggregations and analytics to be run inside the database.
 These in-database procedures all generate SQL queries.
 You use SAS/ACCESS or SQL as the interface to the Teradata EDW.

 The following Base SAS procedures have been enhanced for in-database processing.